wp-plugins/scormi/readme.txt

 Mozscape information is publicly available; no user credentials or setup is required.

 = How much of my Google Analytics info does Scormi retain for its own use? = None.
-The report is created straight from the API data.
+We do not use a database to create the report.
+It is created directly from API calls.

 = Addition FAQs =
 http://scormi.net/faq/